Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Introduction

-On the theoretical front, there have been some studies using different hydrodynamical simulations to constrain the structures of hot gaseous halos. \citet{CGM_morphology} examined the CGM of MW-like galaxies in the Illustris and the IllustrisTNG simulations to probe feedback physics. \citet{2019MNRAS.488.1248H, 2020MNRAS.494.3581H} probed the origin of the CGM from the FIRE simulation. \citet{2021MNRAS.500.1038L} also used FIRE simulations and studied the structure and composition of the gas in CGM in low redshift dwarf galaxies. \citet{IGM} used six hydrodynamical simulations to study the intergalactic medium (IGM) in the temperature regime of $10^5 < T < 10^7 K$.
+On the theoretical front, there have been some studies using different hydrodynamical simulations to constrain the structures of hot gaseous halos, stellar distributions, and dark matter halos. \citet{CGM_morphology} examined the CGM of MW-like galaxies in the Illustris and the IllustrisTNG simulations to probe feedback physics. \citet{2019MNRAS.488.1248H, 2020MNRAS.494.3581H} probed the origin of the CGM from the FIRE simulation. \citet{2021MNRAS.500.1038L} also used FIRE simulations and studied the structure and composition of the gas in CGM in low redshift dwarf galaxies. \citet{IGM} used six hydrodynamical simulations to study the intergalactic medium (IGM) in the temperature regime of $10^5 < T < 10^7 K$.
+To probe the structure of dark matter halos, \citet{bonamigo} employed the Millennium XXL (a cosmological dark matter-only simulation) and SBARBINE simulations to determine the major and intermediate to major axis ratio distributions of a wide range of dark matter halo masses. \citet{pulsoni} explored the shape of stellar halos of 1114 early-type galaxies (ETGs) in both the IllustrisTNG TNG100 and TNG50 simulations, finding that their sample widely represents observed kinematic properties and intrinsic stellar halo shapes of ETGs.

-Here, we examine the morphologies of the galactic gas in different temperature regimes in a sample made of 25 MW-like galaxies in the TNG50 simulation \citep{TNGDataRelease, TNGFirstResultsFB, TNGFirstResultsEV}, which displays the highest resolution in the series of Illustris-TNG simulations.
+Here, we examine the morphologies of galactic gas in different temperature regimes in a sample made of 25 Milky Way-like galaxies in the TNG50 simulation \citep{TNGDataRelease, TNGFirstResultsFB, TNGFirstResultsEV}, which displays the highest resolution in the series of IllustrisTNG simulations.
 In particular, we constrain the gas morphologies for cold, warm, hot, and all gas (as defined in Table~\ref{tab: tempclass}) in each of these 25 galaxies.
 We infer the radial profile of the galactic gas shape using a Local Shell Iterative Method (LSIM) \citep{StarMorph, DMHaloMorph}.
 In each temperature regime, we classify galaxies in the following categories: simple, twisted, stretched, and twisted-stretched.
 Finally, we compare galaxy morphologies between individual temperature regimes as well as the dark matter and stellar distributions.